Golem-Base/typescript-sdk/README.md

 npm i golem-base-sdk
 ```

-Now update your package.json file, changing the `type` member to `"type": "module",` and adding the two script lines for build and start.
+Now update your package.json file, changing the `type` member to `"type": "module",` and adding the two script lines for `build` and `start`.
 (You can leave the `name` member set to whatever it is.
 And the order of the members doesn't matter.)

 ```json
 {